National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	Or can be defined by list of orientations and materials, if no additional information is required.

 	For single-material laminate leave "materials" empty, and fill in "singleMaterial"

+	The subComponents in sequence must be ordered tool placement (first object is initial ply placed on the tool)

 	:param placementRosette: int - reference to main rosette for this sequence
 	:param orientations: list - list of floats, orientations listed with reference to placementRosette